 Contact your GP immediately if your symptoms get worse 48 hours after taking the antibiotics, or you develop additional symptoms, such as a high temperature or vomiting.

-If you have cellulitis, there are things you can do at home to ease your symptoms and speed up your recovery.
+There are steps you can take at home to ease your symptoms and speed your recovery from cellulitis.

 Drink plenty of water to prevent dehydration.
 If your leg is affected by cellulitis, keep it raised.
 This should make you feel more comfortable and help to reduce the swelling.